Anil N. Makam, MD, MAS

-The Arti Hurria Memorial Award for Emerging Investigators in Internal Medicine who are Focused on the Care of Older Adults recognizes the accomplishments of junior and mid-career clinician-investigators in general internal medicine and its specialties.
-Chosen from hundreds of research presentations submitted to the AGS, the Hurria awardee presents groundbreaking research on the geriatrics aspects of their specialty at #AGS21.
-This year’s awardee is Megan Huisingh-Scheetz, MD, MPH, a geriatrician and epidemiologist with a unique commitment to leveraging new technology to improve the care of frail older adults.
+The Arti Hurria Memorial Award for Emerging Investigators in Internal Medicine Who are Focused on the Care of Older Adults recognizes the geriatrics-focused accomplishments of junior and mid-career clinician-investigators in general internal medicine and its specialties.
+This year’s honoree is Anil N. Makam, MD, MAS, Assistant Professor of Medicine at the University of California San Francisco (UCSF) School of Medicine.

 Past Recipients of the Arti Hurria Memorial Award for Emerging Investigators in Internal Medicine Who are Focused on the Care of Older Adults